milanaryal/milanaryal.github.io/_posts/2014/2014-10-11-32-bit-and-64-bit-windows-operating-system.md

 ---
-title: "32-bit [x86] and 64-bit [x64] Windows: Everything You Need to Know"
+title: "32-bit [x86] and 64-bit [x64] Windows: Everything you need to know"
 date: 2014-10-11T11:21:00+05:45
 excerpt: "Learn about the various aspects of the 32-bit and 64-bit versions of Windows."
 ---